cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 a new sequence from the encoding as output.

+### Bidirectional RNNs

+It turns out RNNs work much better if we let them look into the future as well.
+For this purpose, so-called bi-directional RNNs were invented.
+Each bi-directional RNN consists of two RNNs: One that looks at the sequence from start to end, and one that looks at it in reverse.
+At each part of the sequence we thus have information about what came before and what will come after.
+That way, a RNNs can better learn about the context of each segment.

 ### The Setup

 For most problems, data is hard to come by.
 Labeled data even more so.
 But math